kamilGie/AI_Moon_Landing_PyTorch/README.md

-# Leanding on the moon by ai
+# landing on the moon by ai